RhoInc/open-source-handbook/README.md

 - *Code* – The source code for your program should be posted to GitHub and should follow programming best practices.
 - *Documentation* – Stand-alone documentation should be included in the form of a README.md and/or a wiki.
 Documentation should include instructions on how to use the library, requirements, and configurable settings.
 - *Examples* – Stand-alone examples that the user can reproduce independently should be included, demonstrating the primary use cases for the library; these can be included as part of the wiki or as [GitHub gists](https://help.github.com/articles/about-gists/).
 Examples should follow the data guidelines given below.
 - *License* – A license.md should be inluded in for all projects.
-Rho&'s preferred license for open source software is the [MIT license](https://opensource.org/licenses/MIT).
+Rho's preferred license for open source software is the [MIT license](https://opensource.org/licenses/MIT).

 ## Data guidelines